banister/debug_inspector/README.md

 _A Ruby wrapper for the new MRI 2.0 debug\_inspector API_

-** This library only works on MRI 2.0.
-Requiring it on unsupported Rubies will resort in a no-op **
+**This library only works on MRI 2.0.
+Requiring it on unsupported Rubies will result in a no-op**

 Usage
 -----